ardilkgokce/mod-the-cube/README.md

 # mod-the-cube
-cube with random material, rotation and scale
+# cube with random material, rotation and scale
-Press 'x' for change color.
-If you want to another random play restart game.
+# If you want to another random play restart game.